Where can I watch F1 in the UK?

 Which channels offer live F1 coverage?

-Sky Sports F1 is the only channel showing every Formula 1 race live in the UK in 2026.
+Sky Sports is the main UK home of Formula 1 and holds live rights in the UK and Ireland until 2034.

-What coverage do you get on the F1 TV channel?
+What coverage do you get on F1 TV?

 If you’re a true F1 diehard, then you can also subscribe to F1 TV.
 This separate streaming service is home to tons of bonus content, including tons of pre and post race chat and analysis, highlights, documentaries and official F1 archive.